tildearrow/furnace/papers/icons.md

   - Two lines: 8000%, X 896, Y 618.5.
 - If resulting glyph is too wide, repeat all steps starting with "IBM Plex Sans Condensed Medium" instead.
   - Remember to close the other IBM Plex font or select the proper one in the text dialog.
+- Save.
+- Use `File | Generate Fonts...` to export `res/icons.ttf`.
+  - "Validate before saving" should be turned off.
+  - An error will pop up informing that the TrueType em-size isn't a power of two.
+Ignore this.
+- Run `res/make-iconfont.sh`.

 Notes: